 Sunday July 7, 2019

 Any car enthusiast can register to participate in a fun, but competitive, mystery course that will test your driving, navigational and trivia skills through the Pittsburgh countryside.
-Following the Rallye, enjoy an after party at the South Park museum consisting of a privately catered meal, cold beer, soft drinks and awards.
+The starting point will remain at Flagstaff Hill in Schenley Park.
+Following the Rallye, enjoy an after party at the Red Robin at the Pittsburgh Mills consisting of a trip to the Gourmet burger bar, side dish, soft drinks, dessert and awards.
+Bruce Gezon is excited to be able to explore the backroads north and east of Pittsburgh.
 All for fun and the support of our charities!

 For details email Paul MacIntyre or phone him at 412 673-0998 (home).